Rashmiranjan07/JS-tutorial/README.md

 ```
 ## filter
--Creates a new array of elements that give true for a condition/filter.
+- Creates a new array of elements that give true for a condition/filter.
 Eg: all even elements.

 ```javascript